This is a summary of my training and career, starting from my time as an undergraduate. Please go here for a description of my current research.

 I joined the UCLA Department of Sociology in 1996 as an assistant professor.
 I was promoted to associate professor in 2002 and full professor in 2005.
 I served as Vice-Chair and Director of Graduate Studies for the Department of Sociology from 2002 to 2005.
 I spent a sabbatical from 2005 to 2006 at the Population Studies Center of the University of Michigan.

-With support from NICHD 1R01HD070985-01 (Campbell PI), and in collaboration with Shuang Chen at the University of Iowa, we have released a database we constructed for Shuangcheng county in Heilongjiang province in northeast China, the CMGPD-Shuangcheng.
+We have also released a database we constructed for Shuangcheng county in Heilongjiang province in northeast China, the CMGPD-Shuangcheng.
+This released was supported by NICHD 1R01HD070985-01 (Campbell PI), and was done in collaboration with Shuang Chen at the University of Iowa.
 The population is very different from the one in Liaoning.
 It consists of settlers who arrived in the area earlier in the nineteenth century along with their descendants.
 The registers cover the population annually from 1865 to 1911.
 Distinguishing features of the dataset include the availability of linked landholding registers, and a much richer set of variables describing social status.
+Our collaborator Shuang Chen’s book State-Sponsored Inequality (from Stanford University Press) uses the data to study inequality in the area in the late 19th century.

 I am active in efforts to promote the use of household register data from various settings in East Asia to carry out comparative studies within that region.
 One key focus has been to promote connections among researchers working with East Asian historical household register data.
 Towards this end, I convened meetings at Hong Kong University of Science and Technology in September 2010 and at UCLA in August 2011 to bring together scholars working with Chinese, Japanese, and Korean data.
 These received support from the UC Pacific Rim Research Program.
 At these meetings, researchers introduced their data, presented papers, and we developed plans for coordination for future research on topics such as migration and stratification.
 Revised versions of selected papers are currently under review for publication in a special collection at a journal.